jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 ### Things to Note!
 - The Golden Jug is an [Alchemy Jug](https://www.dndbeyond.com/magic-items/alchemy-jug) which is able to produce 2 Gallons of Mayonaise per minute!
+- Weed, sweet sweet Weed, is gone.
+Pay attention to local lore and each others weaknesses!

 [_Back to Top_](#top_of_page)